 Known for its engineering expertise and high quality, innovative products, Parker offers custom engineered complete water system solutions designed to meet performance objectives and increase efficiency and productivity while minimizing life-cycle costs and your environmental footprint.

-All system components are manufactured in Parker ISO-certified facilities for control over every step of the manufacturing process – from mandating the quality of raw materials to construction and performance testing – delivering the level of quality, expertise, and control needed to optimize applications for lower total cost of ownership.
+All system components are manufactured in Parker ISO-certified facilities for control over every step of the manufacturing process – from mandating the quality of raw materials to construction and performance testing – delivering the level of quality, expertise, and control needed to optimize applications for a lower total cost of ownership.

 Parker’s reverse osmosis (RO) – electro-deionization (EDI) system eliminates the need for toxic chemicals and the high operating costs associated with deionized water systems.
 Parker’s advanced membrane filtration technology maximizes system recovery and minimizes the amount of discharge.
 Any remaining discharge can be trucked away, eliminating the need for an evaporation pond or a costly evaporation crystallizer.